MarkKozel/Comp142-EText/README.md

 ## Development Log
 20210926 - Re-creating Project from scratch.
 Abandoning https://github.com/MarkKozel/cs131_textbook.git to create new repo .
 Parts of cs1-1_textbook will be manually integrated into new project

+Created basic VuePress site with images and styles from prototype site.
+Created new Netlify site w/ Auto Deploy from Github push

 20210901 - CC ECHO Grant awarded for completion of COMP-142/CS-131 OER Course Material

          - Adding Jest fro Vue Component Testing.
 Will look into Cypress for E2E testing for CI/CD testing